sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/02-basic-knowledge-exercise.md

 ### Question 5

-Create 5 variables for your bank account details.
-It would be better if you use let, const and var all 3
+Create 5 variables for your bank account details using let, const, and var.

 ### Question 6

-Write any code and explain that code using multi line comment
+Write a code snippet and explain it using a multi-line comment.

 ### Question 7

-Write difference between Process and Thread
+Explain the difference between a Process and a Thread.

 ### Question 8

-Write differences between let, const and var
+List the differences between let, const, and var.

 ### Question 9

-Give 1 example of each operator with expected output:
+Provide one example for each of the following operators along with the expected output:

 ```
 **